qemacs/qemacs/qe-manual.md

 Note: truncation cannot be detected reliably.

+Note: `strncat` has different semantics and does not check for potential overflow of the destination array.

 ### `char *pstrcpy(char *buf, int size, const char *str);`

 Copy the string pointed by `str` to the destination array `buf`,